bo-yang/bo-yang.github.io/_posts/2015-04-02-customize-linux-system-log-timestamp.md

 The basic idea of customizing console syslog timestamp is periodically calling `dmesg -c`, which clears system circular buffer after dumping the system log.
 In order to also store the log in syslog file(like /var/log/messages), the dumped message also needs to be redirected(or appending) to the syslog file.
 The timestamps of `dmesg` can be replaced with a human readable one.
 And the required addition/subtraction is implemented by awk in a very special way.

-Instead of `dmesg`, someone may be tempted to use command `tail -f /var/log/messages`.
+<strike>Instead of `dmesg`, someone may be tempted to use command `tail -f /var/log/messages`.
 Unfortunately, the `tail` command would automatically stop printing from `/var/log/messages` after a while.
-It may be caused by the implementation of Busybox `tail` or OpenWRT system log mechanism.
+It may be caused by the implementation of Busybox `tail` or OpenWRT system log mechanism.</strike> Although `tail -f /var/log/messages` would automatically stop after some time, the `-F` option works for ash tail command, i.e. `tail -F /var/log/messages`.

 Following is the source code in `ash`: